6601 Greene St. | Philadelphia PA 19119 | 215-843-6333 | 215-843-6655 (FAX)

 Bob Rossman has many years of experience in computer technology.
 He began working as a computer programmer for INA (now Cigna) in 1970, when computing was on mainframes and employed punch cards.
 Now retired, his last position was providing technical support for a software company.
 His other interests include politics, bike riding and cooking, all of which he has turned into courses for MALT.
-He has served on the board of Weavers Way Co-op.
-He is currently treasurer of the Interfaith Hospitality Network of Northwest Philadelphia, a member of the Chestnut Hill Community Association board, and president of the Mt.
+He has served on the board of Weavers Way Co-op and the Chestnut Hill Community Association.
+He is currently treasurer of the Interfaith Hospitality Network of Northwest Philadelphia, and president of the Mt.
 Airy Community Services Corp.
-He has been on the MALT Board for over 15 years; over that time he has helped with computers and a host of other tasks and is currently on its building committee.
+He has been on the MALT Board for over 25 years; over that time he has helped with computers and a host of other tasks and is currently the treasurer and is on its building committee.

 Andy Trackman is the Executive Director of Germantown United Community Development Corporation (GUCDC), and is currently a resident of East Mount Airy.
 A graduate of Temple University’s School of Media and Communications, Andy has over 25 years of experience in the corporate world, working in customer service and marketing for MCI and Verizon.
 In 2011, Andy started his own communications consulting practice, focusing on arts and culture nonprofits.
 He joined GUCDC in 2012, and served as Board member, Board President before assuming the Executive Director role.
 In addition to his work life, Andy is also a professional musician, playing jazz piano and keyboards in various musical groups in Northwest Philadelphia.
 Andy is also an avid gardener, historic preservationist and history buff, and is the proud father of a Temple University student.